 MODERATOR: John DeCicco (University of Michigan)

-Soren Anderson (Michigan State University and National Bureau for Economic Research), Carolyn Fischer (Resources for the Future), Alex Egorenkov (Resources for the Future),
+Presenting Author Soren Anderson, (Michigan State University and National Bureau for Economic Research), Carolyn Fischer (Resources for the Future), Alex Egorenkov (Resources for the Future),

 “Overlapping Strategies for Reducing Carbon Emissions from the Personal Transportation Sector”